Lopesas/adriana.academic.site/content/home/positions.md

 ## Undergrad projects

 Thinking about to do a lab internship or which project to conduct during last year project?
-Join us!Please contact adriana.lopes@ntu.edu.sg to learn more about projects available.
+Join us!
+Please contact by [email](mailto:a driana.lopes@ntu.edu.sg) to learn more about projects available.